PennLINC/CuBIDS/docs/installation.rst

     $ conda install nodejs

-Now that we have npm installed, we can install the ``bids-validator`` using the following command:
+Now that we have npm installed, we can install ``bids-validator`` using the following command:

 .. code-block:: console